Minding the Gap

-Minding the Gap is a 2018 documentary film directed by Bing Liu.
-It was produced by Liu and Diane Moy Quon through Kartemquin Films.
+Minding the Gap is a 2018 documentary film directed by Bing Liu and produced by Liu and Diane Moy Quon through Kartemquin Films.
 It chronicles the lives and friendships of three young men growing up in Rockford, Illinois, united by their love of skateboarding.
-The film received critical acclaim, winning the U.S. Documentary Special Jury Award for Breakthrough Filmmaking at the Sundance Film Festival, and was nominated for Best Documentary Feature at the 91st Academy Awards.
+The film received critical acclaim, won the U.S. Documentary Special Jury Award for Breakthrough Filmmaking at the 2018 Sundance Film Festival, and was nominated for Best Documentary Feature at the 91st Academy Awards.

 Summary

-Bing Liu lives in Rockford, Illinois.
-He has two friends he met through skateboarding: Keire Johnson and Zack Mulligan.
-As they reach adulthood, Zack becomes a father and stops skating in order to become a roofer and support his family.
-Keire supports himself with a job as a dishwasher.
+Bing Liu lives in Rockford, Illinois, as do two friends he met through skateboarding: Keire Johnson and Zack Mulligan.
+As they reach adulthood, Zack becomes a father and gets a job as a roofer to support his family, while Keire finds work as a dishwasher.

-Over the course of the film all three friends reveal that they grew up in abusive homes.
-Zack and his partner Nina begin to have difficulties in their relationship and Bing learns that Zack has been abusive towards Nina.
+Over the course of the film, all three friends reveal that they grew up in abusive homes.
+Zack and his partner Nina begin to have difficulties in their relationship, and Bing learns that Zack may have been abusive towards Nina.
 A venture to create an indoor skatepark falls apart and Zack is left with fewer options.
 Nina repeatedly leaves him.

 Keire becomes a waiter and focuses on trying to educate himself.
-He grows apart from Zack and finds himself chafing against the racism of the town which even comes from his friends.
-Though his father was abusive he finds himself reflecting on positive memories of their relationship and the ways in which his father influenced him.
+He grows apart from Zack and finds himself chafing against the racism of the town, which even comes from his friends.
+Though his father was abusive, he finds himself reflecting on positive memories of their relationship and the ways in which his father influenced him.

+Interspersed with Zack and Keire's stories is footage from an interview Bing Liu conducted with his mother, during which he asks her if she knew his stepdad (her second husband) had abused him when she was not around.
+She mentions that he was also abusive to her, but she stayed with him because he was sweet when he was not being abusive.
+Eventually, she breaks down crying, telling Bing she wants to help him recover but urging him not to dwell on the past.

-Zack finally separates from Nina for good and the two have a contentious relationship with Nina filing for child support after he abruptly leaves the state.
+Zack and Nina finally separate for good, and they have a contentious relationship, with Nina filing for child support after Zack abruptly leaves the state.
 He eventually returns and slides further into alcoholism, struggling with how his decisions might affect his young son.
+In a final interview with Bing, Zack tacitly admits to hitting Nina when they were together.

 Keire finally earns enough money to move to Denver.

-A post-script reveals that Nina is pursuing a degree, Zack has been promoted at work and Keire has been successful in Denver pursuing both his educational goals and a career as a professional skateboarder.
+A post-script reveals that Nina is pursuing a degree, Zack has been promoted at work, and Keire has been successful in Denver pursuing both his educational goals and a career as a professional skateboarder.